PPF vs Ceramic Coating - The Key Difference

 What ceramic doesn't do: it does not protect against physical impacts.
 A stone chip will go straight through ceramic coating.
 It does not prevent scratches from contact.

 Ceramic coating is typically less expensive than PPF.
-A professional ceramic coating application starts from AED 749 for a sedan, while full body PPF starts from AED 6,500.
+A professional ceramic coating ranges from AED 749 to AED 2,500 depending on product tier and vehicle size, while full body PPF ranges from AED 6,500 to AED 15,000.
+See our detailed ceramic coating service page for a full tier breakdown.

-However, the comparison isn't straightforward because they serve different purposes.
+However, the comparison is not straightforward because they serve different purposes.
 Ceramic coating on its own is ideal for drivers who primarily want easier maintenance and enhanced appearance.
 PPF is for drivers who need physical impact protection.

-The premium option — PPF with ceramic coating on top — delivers both physical and chemical protection.
-This combination typically costs AED 8,000–18,000 depending on vehicle size and coverage.
+The premium option (PPF with ceramic coating on top) delivers both physical and chemical protection.
+This combination typically costs AED 8,000 to AED 18,000 depending on vehicle size and coverage.
+Ceramic coating on PPF is particularly effective in Dubai because it reduces the frequency of washing needed to remove sand and dust from the film surface, extending the life of both products.

 Durability in Dubai's Climate